peterlamar/networking-examples/README.md

-# network-diagnosis-tools
+# Network Tools
 Documentation on network tools useful for quick performance analysis by ordinary developers.
 These tools are for diagnosising network issues between two servers that you suspect there may be a problem at.

+## Throughput
-Throughput tools - i.e. how much data can get there and does any of it get lost?
+- i.e. how much data can get there and does any of it get lost?

 1. [iperf3](#iperf3)
 2. [dd Netcat](#dd-Netcat)

+## Connectivity
-Connectivity tools - i.e. is there a route from x to y and what are the stops between them?
+- i.e. is there a route from x to y and what are the stops between them?

 3. [traceroute](#traceroute)

-## iperf3
+### iperf3

 1. [iperf3](https://github.com/esnet/iperf)
 * Traditional network tool used to examine network throughput performance between two servers.
 When run, it returns data transfered, bandwidth, packet loss and related statistics over a TCP connection.
 * Language - C
 * Authors - Esnet @ Berkeley

-### Install
+#### Install

 ```Bash
 $ sudo apt install iperf3	#Debian/Ubuntu